migillett/Meshtastic-Listener/README.md

 - `!help` - prints the list of commands
 - `!reply` - replies to the sender with transmission details
 - `!post <message>` - posts a message to the board
-- `!read` - get all posts to the message board from the past n hours.
+- `!read` - get all posts to the message board from the past n days.
 - `!clear` - soft deletes all messages from the BBS.
 Only available when a node id matches the admin id set in the env vars.

 ## To Do